CVS delivery can be a real lifesaver when you’re crunched for time and can’t swing by the store.

 CVS Home Delivery is free for orders of $35 and above.
 If your total falls below the minimum, you’ll get charged a flat fee of $5.49.

-As a CVS CarePass member, you’re eligible for free shipping anytime, provided that at least one item in your cart is CarePass-eligible.
+As a CVS ExtraCare Plus member, you’re eligible for free shipping on orders over $10.
 You’ll see this information on each product page.

 Related: Don’t want to pay for delivery?
 Check out the CVS Pickup option.